rexdouglass/TIGR/README.md

 ## FAQ

-Corresponding author Rex W. Douglass (PhD) (@RexDouglass)
+Q:Who?
+A: Corresponding author Rex W. Douglass (PhD) [@RexDouglass](https://twitter.com/RexDouglass/status/1240033447948648449)

-We don't know the answers to two important questions:
+Q:Why?
+A: We don't know the answers to two important questions:

 1) How government interventions changes the rate of growth in COVID19 spread within a community

 2) What determines when governments will implement some interventions rather than others

-No personal information is requested, and the results will be made public for academic research.
+Q: How?
+A: No personal information is requested, and the results will be made public for academic research.

-Survey administered by Rex W. Douglass (PhD) ([@RexDouglass](https://twitter.com/RexDouglass/status/1240033447948648449)),